niall-byrne/python-in-a-box/{{cookiecutter.project_slug}}/README.md

 Spawn a shell inside the container:
 - `./container`

-## Install the Project Packages on your Host Machine:
+## Install the Project Packages on your Host Machine
 This is useful for making your IDE aware of what's installed in a venv.

 - `pip install pipenv`